codr7/sw/README.md

 `[[1 2 [3 4] 5]]`

 ## Definitions
-`:` may be used to bind names to values at compile time.
+`:` may be used to bind names to values at compile time, the value needs to be terminated with `;`.

 ```
-foo: 42 foo
+foo: 42; foo
 ```
 `42`